 This is a comprehensive guide on how to Body surf using a Handboard.
-Body surfing is one thing but using a handboard or Handboard while bodysurfing is another.
-It is not difficult but as you will come to realize there are a few tips and tricks to getting your technique just right and this is the place to find them
+Body surfing is one thing but using a handboard is a little different.
+Handboarding it is not difficult.
+Here are a few tips and tricks to getting your technique just right.

 This article is intended for beginners handboarders, and should give you the start you need to take your bodysurfing with a handboard to new heights.
 We will not discuss the specifics of water safety.
-If you would like to get a detailed description on bodysurfing techniques and ocean safety, read our bodysurf 101 article.
-This article will focus on how to bodysurf while using a Handboard.
+If you would like to get a detailed description on bodysurfing techniques and ocean safety, read our bodysurf 101 article or our article on avoiding rip currents .

 "I was amazed by the speed I could get on the board, I found myself having to either stall or do turns to stop from 'out running' the wave which is unheard of while bodysurfing normally!"